piguycs/Shard/README.md

 ```bash
 sudo shard {package}
 ```
-Shard is meant to be working on its own but doe to the state of the app right now, it is advisable to use spark.
+Shard is meant to be working on its own but due to the state of the app right now, it is advisable to use spark.

 ## What does "no garbage" mean?